chaseruskin/orbit/docs/src/reference/blueprint.md

 # Blueprint

-The _blueprint_ is a file containing a list of files required for a particular backend.
-It is the main way `orbit` communicates to a backend system.
+The _blueprint_ is a file containing a list of files required for a particular back end.
+It is the main way `orbit` communicates to a back end system.

 When the blueprint is created, it is saved to the current working IP's build directory.